 As you do this, you want to ensure that your adjustment online was worthwhile.
 This may not always manifest in a predictable way.
 For instance, you may find that your revenue dips slightly.
 However, your reduction in overhead expenses could be so dramatic that it makes the e-commerce model more profitable.

-Need more key e-commerce tips?
+Looking for more key e-commerce tips?